Background pattern

 Adults and adolescents:

-Take the number of tablets as indicated by your doctor.
+Take the number of tablets that your doctor has told you.
 Normally, your doctor will gradually increase your dose.
-The initial dose will usually be between 300 mg and 900 mg per day.
-From there, the dose may be increased as indicated by your doctor up to a maximum dose of 3,600 mg per day, and the total daily dose will be divided into three equal doses, for example, one in the morning, one in the middle of the day, and one at night.
+The initial dose will generally be between 300 mg and 900 mg per day.
+From there, the dose may be increased as indicated by your doctor up to a maximum dose of 3600 mg per day, and the total daily dose will be divided into three equal doses, for example, one in the morning, one at noon, and one at night.

-Your doctor will decide on the dose to be administered to your child, based on the child's weight.
-The treatment will begin with a low initial dose that will be gradually increased over a period of approximately three days.
+Your doctor will decide the dose to be given to your child, based on the child's weight.
+The treatment will start with a low initial dose that will be gradually increased over a period of approximately three days.
 The normal dose for controlling epilepsy is 25-35 mg per kg per day.
-The dose is usually administered by taking the tablets, divided into three equal doses per day, normally one in the morning, one in the middle of the day, and one at night.
+The normal dose is usually given by taking the tablets, divided into 3 equal doses per day, usually one in the morning, one at noon, and one at night.

-Gabapentin is not recommended for use in children under 6 years of age.
+The use of gabapentina is not recommended in children under 6 years of age.

 Peripheral neuropathic pain, the recommended dose is: